Social Icons

 Directed by Spike Lee

-The idea of this movie which was a Black man infiltrating the KKK didn’t seat well with me at first.
-So I dragged my feet before going to see this movie, but after seeing this movie I have to say it was enjoyable.
+The idea of this movie—a Black man infiltrating the KKK—didn’t sit well with me at first.
+I dragged my feet before going to see it, but after watching, I have to say it was enjoyable.
+Now, to see this movie, if you happen to be black like me, you will need to suspend the idea of this actually being possible.

-For me this stands out as Spike Lee’s best.
-The movie stars John David Washington and Adam Driver, and both gave a performance that deserves recognition.
-The film ends with footage from the 2017 march rally in Charlottesville, Virginia.
-We also got to see footage of the white supremacists former KKK leader David Duke giving a speech to the counter-protesters.
-Add to that the car attack which led to the loss of life.
-The film then ends with a memorial to Heather Heyer, the car attack victim.
+For me, this stands out as Spike Lee’s best work.
+The movie stars John David Washington and Adam Driver, both of whom delivered performances that deserve recognition.
+The film ends with footage from the 2017 Unite the Right rally in Charlottesville, Virginia.
+We also see former KKK leader David Duke giving a speech to white supremacists and counter-protesters, followed by the car attack that led to the loss of life.
+The film concludes with a memorial to Heather Heyer, the victim of the attack.

-The movie plot is set in the 70s.
-When a local African-American Ron Stallworth (Washington) decided to join the Colorado police force.
-He wanted so much to be part of something big and asked to be transferred to the intelligence unit.
+The plot is set in the 1970s.
+Ron Stallworth (John David Washington), a local African-American, joins the Colorado Springs police force.
+Eager to be part of something significant, he requests a transfer to the intelligence unit.

-While there he saw in the paper an advertisement to join the Ku Klux Klan.
-He picks up the phone and calls them.
-He acts as racist as he could get on the phone, using the “N” word and every other racial comment to make his pre-interview go well.
-Problem is, when he as asked to come for the real one-on-one interview he now has to solve the main problem.
-How can a black man show up for a KKK interview?
+While there, he sees a newspaper advertisement inviting people to join the Ku Klux Klan.
+He calls the number and, posing as a racist, uses the “N” word and other racial slurs to make his pre-interview go well.
+The problem arises when he’s asked to attend an in-person interview.
+How can a Black man show up for a KKK meeting?

-He makes a deal with his commanding officer to allow his colleague Flip Zimmerman (Driver) to be the face of Ron Stallworth while he will be the voice.
-They actually pulled it off and the fun plus comedy in the movie are the events that happens while both of them are playing Ron Stallworth.
+He strikes a deal with his commanding officer: his colleague, Flip Zimmerman (Adam Driver), will be the face of Ron Stallworth, while Ron remains the voice.
+They pull it off, and the fun—and comedy—of the movie comes from the events that unfold as both men play the role of Ron Stallworth.

-Their investigation drove them deep into the roots of the KKK and also they get to meet David Duke.
+Their investigation takes them deep into the KKK, and they even get to meet David Duke himself.

-In the end this movie is worth the watch a little bit too long with the over 120 minutes to watch, but you will be able to make it through.
+In the end, this movie is worth the watch.
+At over 120 minutes, it’s a bit long, but you’ll make it through.

-It has been a critical and commercial success for Spike Lee and I hope his next movie will be just as good.
+It’s been both a critical and commercial success for Spike Lee, and I hope his next movie is just as good.

 0 comments: